johnrscott/kernel-devel/README.md

 The password `{email_app_pass}` is not your email password; it is an app password generated in your google settings.
 See [here](https://support.google.com/accounts/answer/185833?hl=en), or search for `google mail app password`.
 At the time I did it:

-1. Go to your google account page (not gmail)
-2. Navigate to Security, then 2-step verification, then app passwords
-3. Create a new app; set the app to Mail and the device to Custom.
-4. Click generate, and copy the password to the config file below.

 Synchronise the mail directory by running `offlineimap`.